 CIPD (Council on Instruction, Planning and Development) – This is the final step before the course/program can be approved.
 Agenda items are sent to the district at least 2 weeks ahead of the meeting, so please note the deadlines on our Meeting Schedules Page.
 We can no longer review material on a Friday and expect it to be on the agenda at the CIPD meeting the following Monday.
 Also, all course changes that affect a program must come with a program change and all new programs must have the necessary signature page at the meeting.

 After this step, the course will be approved by the Board of Trustees and new courses/programs are sent to the State Chancellor’s Office in Sacramento for final approval and assignment of a unique ID number (courses only) or approval and listing into the State Inventory of Programs.

-You should allow at least one full semester for a proposal to move through the complete approval process.
+One full semester is the minimum possible time required for a proposal to move through the complete approval process, and it is not unusual for the process to take as long as a year.
 Refer to the Curriculum Production Timeline that appears on the Meeting Information page of this website.